mieszkowskiff/GenerativeModels/readme.md

 ## Introduction

-This project is a part of 2024/2025 Summer Semester in Deeplearning at Warsaw University of Technology, faculty of Mathematics and Information Sciences.
+This project is a part of 2024/2025 Summer Semester course in Deeplearning at Warsaw University of Technology, faculty of Mathematics and Information Sciences.

 ## Dataset